-- One research elective; see program handbook [PDF] for courses
+- One research elective; see Counseling Program Handbook for courses

-- One general elective; see program handbook [PDF] for courses
+- One general elective; see Counseling Program Handbook for courses

 Comprehensive Assessment: A four-hour comprehensive proctored examination is required.
-See program handbook [PDF] for details.
+See Counseling Program Handbook for details.
 Comprehensive examination application deadlines are as follows (see the School of Education Academic Calendar for comprehensive exam dates):

 - Spring Exam: December 1